jdw-assignment/rpc-proxy/README.md

 | GET         | /health | False  |

 - `/rpc` is exposed publically and proxies the rpc requests to the upstream providers.
-- `/health` is an internal endpoint used by ALB to determine the status of the containers.
+- `/health` is an internal endpoint used by ECS to determine the status of the containers.

 #### RPC Proxy